Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Preliminaries

-where the simple components $a\in A$ are grouped into those with isomorphic $D_a$'s, and the equivalence classes are labeled by $\alpha$'s; $n_\alpha$ is the number of simple components ($a$'s) in an equivalence class $\alpha$.
+where the simple components $a\in A$ are grouped into those with isomorphic $D_a$'s and a common level, and the equivalence classes are labeled by $\alpha$'s; $n_\alpha$ is the number of simple components ($a$'s) in an equivalence class $\alpha$.

-For example \cite[\S3]{shioda1982geometry}, in the case of the Fermat quintic Calabi--Yau threefold $M$, the 204-dimensional vector space $H^3(M;\Q)$ has a decomposition into simple rational Hodge substructures,
+For example, in the case of the Fermat quintic Calabi--Yau threefold $M$, the 204-dimensional vector space $H^3(M;\Q)$ has a decomposition into simple rational Hodge substructures \cite[\S3]{shioda1982geometry},

-and each one of the components is of $4-$dimensional over $\Q$, supporting a rational Hodge substructure of level$-1$ (with the exception of the first component whose Hodge substructure is of level $3$) with the endomorphism field $D_\alpha \cong \Q(\zeta_5)$. \\ \\ Back to the general case, the Hodge structure on $H^n(M;\Q)$ is said to be of CM-type if and only if the Hodge structure on individual substructures on $[H^n(M;\Q)]_a$ are of CM-type.
+and each one of the components is of $4-$dimensional over $\Q$, supporting a rational Hodge substructure of level$-1$ (with the exception of the first component whose Hodge substructure is of level $3$) with the endomorphism field $D_\alpha \cong \Q(\zeta_5)$.

+Back to the general case, the Hodge structure on $H^n(M;\Q)$ is said to be {\it of CM-type} if and only if the Hodge structure on individual substructures on $[H^n(M;\Q)]_a$ are of CM-type.
 All the division algebras $D_a$ are then fields, with $[D_a:\Q] = \dim_\Q [H^n(M;\Q)]_a$.
-The Hodge structure on $H^n(M;\Q)$ is of CM-type in the case that $M$ is the Fermat quintic threefold.
-In general, however, it is not ruled out theoretically that the Hodge structure is of CM-type on the simple component containing the $(n,0)$ Hodge component, but is not of CM-type in other simple components.
+So, the Hodge structure on $H^n(M;\Q)$ is of CM-type in the case that $M$ is the Fermat quintic threefold.
+There are, however, K\"{a}hler manifolds where the Hodge structure is of CM-type on the level-$n$ component (the simple component containing the $(n,0)$ Hodge component; the notion of {\it level} is explained, e.g., in \cite[App.
+B]{Kanno:2017nub}), but is not of CM-type in other simple components.
 We should therefore remain open minded as to whether the first two conditions in Conjecture \ref{conj:GV-original} should be imposed on some of the simple components of $H^n(M;\Q)$ and $H^n(W;\Q)$, or on all of their simple components.
 Examples studied in \cite{Gukov:2002nw} are not sufficient to resolve this difference in the conditions.\footnote{ Calabi--Yau threefolds of the form of Borcea--Voisin orbifolds \cite{borcea1998calabi,voisin1993miroirs} will be a good testing ground in resolving this issue.
 To work on this class of cases, however, we should work on K3 surfaces first. }